 Ciliated cells are found along the bronchi, where they help free the airways from inhaled contaminants.
 One example of a protein expressed in ciliated cells is SNTN, which is suggested to be a molecular component of the ciliary tip structures, making the distal portion of the cilia more stiff, and thus allowing for better airway clearance.

 Proteins specifically expressed in mucus-secreting cells of the lung

 Mucus-secreting cells are present in both bronchial epithelium and peribronchial glands.
 The secreted mucus is important for maintaining a suitable environment for ciliary function and protection against airborne infectious agents and solid particles.
 One example of a protein expressed in mucus-secreting cells is SCGB1A1, implicated in anti-inflammation and epithelial regeneration after oxidant-induced injury.
 Defects in SCGB1A1 are associated with asthma.

 Proteins specifically expressed in endothelial cells of the lung

-Genes shared between lung and other tissues
+Gene expression shared between lung and other tissues

 Figure 2.
 An interactive network plot of the lung enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of lung enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.